nestordemeure/breviarium/data/english.md

 Undertake suitable occupations, such as not handling weapons if you are a Prelate; not practicing chiromancy if you are a Nobleman; not practicing Medicine if you are Religious; and not being a fencing-master if you are a Priest.

 Do not easily make promises or concessions.
 Do not easily laugh or quickly conclude matters.
 Do not change what has been decided.
 Do not fix your eyes on another.
-Do not wrinkle your nose or forehead.
+Do not toss your nose or wrinkle your forehead.
 Do not be sullen.
 Make few gestures.
 Keep your head erect.
 Use few and sententious words.
 Do not take excessively wide steps.
 Compose all of your limbs with decorum.

 Do not admit to anyone that you love, hate, or fear anything.
-Do not personally handle base matters, and do not speak of them.
+Do not personally handle base matters, but through servants, and do not speak of them.
 Let no one be present when you are at the table, going to bed, or getting up.
 Have few friends and deal with them rarely, lest you be held in contempt.

 Do not engage in conversation indiscriminately in any place.
-Do not suddenly change your habits, even for the better, nor your dress, your way of living, your splendor, etc. In praise and blame, one should abstain from excessive exaggeration.
-Judge in proportion to the matter, lest you become grave through hyperbole.
-Rarely make your excessive affections, such as delights, admirations, etc., manifest.
+Do not suddenly change your habits, even for the better, nor your dress, your way of living, your splendor, etc. In praise and blame, one should abstain from excessive exaggerations, but judge in proportion to the matter, lest you become grave through hyperbole.
+Rarely let your excessive affections, such as delights, admirations, etc., manifest.

-Even in the most intimate friendship, display piety.
+Display piety even in the most intimate friendship.
 Likewise, when you act with the greatest confidence, do not complain about anyone or accuse anyone.
-Do not command your subordinates to do many things at once and things they cannot carry out.
-They will learn to despise commands or will be able to show they were imprudently ordered.
+Do not command your subordinates to do many things at once and things they cannot carry out, because they will learn to despise commands or will be able to show they were imprudently ordered.

 Make no laws, or very few.

 Do not be quick to anger, for if you are then quick to be appeased, you will be considered fickle.

-If you are going to say something publicly, meditate beforehand and speak from a written text.
+If you are going to say something publicly, meditate beforehand, and speak from a written text.

 ### Reading and Writing

 If you are writing in a place that many people frequent, raise up the written paper as if you were copying it.
 Let this be visible to everyone, while what you are truly writing lies hidden, covered in such a way that only the line you have copied is visible and can be read by anyone approaching.

 Cover what you have written in a book or another sheet of paper, or move the raised paper closer.
 If someone approaches while you are reading, immediately turn many pages so your focus is not detected.
 In fact, it is best to have several books combined, so that one may be presented for inspection before another.

 If you are writing letters or reading a book and someone arrives in whose presence reading would make you suspect, foresee this and propose something completely different from the book and letters, as if reading from them.
 For example, if you are writing warnings, ask the approaching guest what you could cautiously and prudently respond to such a case, or ask for news so you could fill the letters.
 Do the same when counting money or reading a book.

-Write secrets in your own hand only if you are writing in ciphers, and ones that can be read and understood by everyone, like those Trithemius gave in his *Polygraphia*.
-These conceal more if written by another's hand.
+Write secrets in your own hand; unless you are writing in ciphers that can be read and understood by everyone, like those Trithemius gave in his *Polygraphia*, these conceal more if written by another's hand.
 Ciphers that cannot be read arouse suspicion and interception, unless you write skillfully.

 ### Giving Gifts and Favors